 Whether you’re newly licensed or are looking to start your own law firm, the IRS will want its cut.
 And unfortunately, the rule that says you can’t share fees with non-lawyers doesn’t apply to Uncle Sam.
-Here’s what you need to know to plan ahead and reduce what you owe.
+Here’s what you need to know to plan ahead and what tax deductions you can use to reduce what you owe.

 What’s Your Employment Status?

-How you pay taxes, and what you can deduct, depends on how you’re classified.
+How you pay taxes, and what tax deductions you can take, depends on how you’re classified.

 If you’re an associate in a law firm or working for the government or in-house, you’ll likely be classified as an employee.
 This means that your employer will withhold taxes and send you a W-2 at the end of the year.